ZachHeick/zachheick.github.io/_posts/2017-10-25-Supervised-Learning-and-Online-Gaming.md

 In League of Legends there are two teams, a <span class="blue">Blue team</span> and a <span class="red">Red team</span>.
 The team name simply determines the starting point of each team on the game map.
 There are five players on each team who can pick and control their own champion.
 Before players pick the champion they want to play, they are allowed to ban one champion away from the other team.
 This means that if a player on Blue team bans a champion, no one on the Red team can select that champion to play, and vice versa.
 Deciding between which champions to pick and ban from a pool of 138 champions can give your team distinct strengths and weaknesses in-game.

-I wanted to explore the pick and ban rates of champions and their role, and examine their win rates to see if their are certain champions dominating the game.
+I wanted to explore the pick and ban rates of champions and their role, and examine their win rates to see if there are certain champions dominating the game.

 ![Champion Pick Count and Win Rate](https://zachheick.github.io/images/Project_McNulty_images/champion_pick_count_and_win_rate.png){: .center-image}